davidrochabio/Terraform_AWS_Lambda_S3/README.md

 When a new file is added to the bucket, the bucket triggers the lambda function.
 The Lambda function checks if the file name is 'banking_dirty.csv'.
 If the name matches, the function reads the file from the bucket and performs the following operations:
-- Normalizes column names to lower case.
+- Normalizes column names to lower case
-- Normalizes the date columns to the desired format.
+- Normalizes the date columns to the desired format
-- Adds a column with the exchange rate for each account.
+- Adds a column with the exchange rate for each account
-- Adds a column with the account amount converted to the desired common currency.
+- Adds a column with the account amount converted to the desired common currency
-- Adds a column with the load date and time.
+- Adds a column with the load date and time
-- Writes the transformed dataframe to another S3 bucket in csv format.
+- Writes the transformed dataframe to another S3 bucket in csv format

-### Terraform and AWS
+### Terraform and AWS resources
 Terraform creates the following infrastructure in AWS:
 - Two s3 buckets
 - lambda function (Python 3.11)